 Developmental Disabilities Regional Services Administrator: Karla Brown, 706-792-7695, email@example.com.

-Operates a community-based system of care.
-The community-based system allows clients to receive care in the least restrictive setting possible while helping them to obtain a life of independence and recovery.
-Provides planning for and coordination of provider network; offers technical assistance; and serves as the point of contact for consumers who have questions about accessing services.
+Operates a community-based system of care, which allows clients to receive care in the least restrictive setting possible while helping them to obtain a life of independence and recovery.
+Provides planning for and coordination of provider network, offers technical assistance and serves as the point of contact for consumers who have questions about accessing services.

 Georgia Department of Community Health